-The revolution from May to August 1789 had brought no economic relief.
+The revolution by August 1789 had produced no economic relief.
 Orders for luxury goods were in decline, and unemployment had begun to rise among those who made these goods.
 International trade was also down.
 And harvests failed for the second year in a row.
 Economic hardship and hunger remained for common people in France.
 A rumor was being passed around that aristocrats were conspiring to prolong the hunger in order to bring the common people to their knees and to block reforms.

-Conspiracy theory was accompanied by the vilification of the king, Louis XVI (age 35) and his queen: Marie Antoinette.
+Conspiracy theory was accompanied by the vilification of the king, Louis XVI (age 35) and his queen: Marie Antoinette (almost the same age).
 Newspapers supporting revolutions were accusing the queen of having affairs and participating in orgies including homosexuality (considered by the French to be a German vice).
 And there was the false rumor of her having no concern for the poor and having said: "Let them eat cake."
 Encouraged by revolutionary agitators, in early October 1789, the women ransacked the city armory for weapons and marched to the royal palace at Versailles (12 miles from the heart of Paris).
 Thomas Jefferson's friend, Lafayette, who supported the revolution had helped write the Declaration of the Rights of Man and of the Citizen, had been appointed head of the revolution's National Guard, and he saved King Louis and his queen.
-The mob settled on accompanying the royal couple out of Versailles to the less splendid palace in the center of town, where they would be more exposed to public intrusions.
-There in his own palace he was to be made a prisoner, with revolutionary soldiers keeping an eye on his wife as she slept.
+The mob settled on accompanying the royal couple out of Versailles to the less splendid palace in the center of Paris, where they would be more exposed to the public.
+And there in his own palace he was to be made a prisoner, with revolutionary soldiers keeping an eye on his wife as she slept.

-The revolution's legislature, the National Constituent Assembly, exacerbated the revolution's difficulties by taking on the influential Roman Catholic Church.
-In November 1789, it nationalized Church lands (ten percent of France's available land), claiming that it was retrieving land that belonged to the nation which the Church had been holding in trust.
-The legislature was mostly Christians who saw their religion as a civilizing, moral and humanistic force.
-But they wanted a church for the nation that was less opulent than the Catholic Church.
+The revolution's legislature, the National Constituent Assembly, exacerbated the revolution's difficulties by challenging the Catholic Church.
+In November 1789, it nationalized Church lands (ten percent of France's available land) claiming that it was retrieving land that belonged to the nation which the Church had been holding in trust.
+The legislature was mostly Christians who saw their religion as a civilizing, moral and humanistic force, but they wanted for the nation a Church that was less opulent.
 They wanted the government to oversee the elections of pastors and bishops, and they wanted clergymen to swear loyalty to this plan.
 About half of the clergy refused.
-It would have been better for the revolution had the kept the state and religion separate except for a guarantee of freedom to worship as one pleased.

-Writing the constitution was completed on in early September 1791.
+Writing France's new constitution was completed in early September 1791.
 King Louis made gestures of cooperation and obedience to his new status as a constitutional monarch.
 He asked those who had fled abroad to return and help make the new constitution work.
-They didn't respond.
-The revolution's legislative body, now called the Legislative Assembly, was foolishly hot-headed about the issue.
-Many of its deputies were overly offended.
+But they didn't respond.
+The revolution's legislative body, now called the Legislative Assembly, were offended.
+They began over-reacting.
 They sent an ultimatum to Austria demanding that Austria expel those Frenchmen hostile to the revolution, and the Legislative Assembly declared that those who did not return by January 1, 1792, would be considered guilty of a capital crime.

 The result was war with Austria — a war that France and its revolution could have avoided, and for the sake of the revolution should have.
-The war intensified animosities and enemy-think.
+The war intensified a tendency toward a black-and-white (Manichaean) view of events.
+It intensified animosities and extremes.
 The Legislative Assembly rapidly passed laws to combat treason.
 All foreigners were to be under surveillance.
 Priests who had not taken an oath to the state were suspected of disloyalty and to be deported.
 Already many Parisians were wanting to save France from a traitor-king.
 From August 10 to 13, a mob of several thousand Parisians sacked the king's palace and killed a few of the king's Swiss guards.
 Louis escaped, but the Legislative Assembly gave in to the passions of the Parisians and voted for the removal of the remainder of the king's powers and declared him a prisoner.
-The constitutional of 1789 and the constitutional monarchy was dead.
+The constitutional monarchy, and the constitution, were dead.
 France was to be a republic.
 Newspaper support for the monarchy was prohibited.

-The year 1793 was tumultuous for the revolution.
+The year 1793 continued to be tumultuous for the revolution.
 France was now at war not only with Austria but also Prussia and Britain.
-In the legislature a Committee of Public Safety was aiming to eliminate all counter-revolutionary elements within France.
+In the legislature, a Committee of Public Safety was aiming to eliminate all counter-revolutionary elements within France.
 It was raising new armies and making sure that food was supplied to the armies and cities.
 The economy was put on wartime controls.
 Wages were regulated.
-The drafting people, including peasants, began.
-The revolutionary government would soon be battling anti-draft rebellions.
+The drafting of citizens, including peasants, began.
+And the government would soon be battling anti-draft rebellions.

-On 3 October 1793, seventy-three deputies of the revolution's legislature were accused of conspiring against the French people.
-They had not voted against the expulsion of the 31 moderates earlier in the year, and they faced treason charges.
-One of them, Thomas Paine (a participant in the American Revolution) was sent to prison instead — spared because he was not French.
+With the greater inclination to see enemies, on 3 October, 1793, seventy-three deputies of the revolution's legislature were accused of conspiring against the French people, charges inspired by the accused not having voted for the expulsion of the 31 moderates earlier in the year.
+The accused were charged with treason.
+One of them, Thomas Paine (who had been a participant in the American Revolution) was sent to prison instead — spared being guillotined because he was not French.

 The search for traitors found some others in Paris who were arrested for violating price controls.
 People were tried in batches and sent to the guillotine all in one day.
 On October 16, Marie-Antoinette, who had been languishing in prison and charged with treason, was guillotined.
 From October through December, 177 persons were executed in Paris.